takeshape/penny/README.md

 - Voucherify for customer loyalty rewards
 - Ship Engine for shipping management

-But TakeShape isn't just the composition layer for these services—it also enables functionality that can take most headless e-commerce deployments to the next level:
+TakeShape is also providing performance and data services for the storefront:

-- **TakeShape's [API Indexing](https://app.takeshape.io/docs/schema/api-indexing-guide/) speeds up product queries by over 50%—from 400ms to under 200ms—and enables product search on the frontend**
+- **TakeShape's [API Indexing](https://app.takeshape.io/docs/schema/api-indexing-guide/) speeds up product queries by over 50% and enables lighting fast product search on the frontend**
 - **TakeShape's [ShapeDB](https://app.takeshape.io/docs/data/modeling) hosts some of the custom content used in this build.**